You Light Up My Life: Inspirational Songs

-You Light Up My Life: Inspirational Songs, or simply You Light Up My Life, is the second studio album by the American country singer LeAnn Rimes.
-Released in the United States by Curb Records on September 9, 1997, when Rimes was 15 years old, it followed her debut album Blue.
-The album was hugely successful but many critics thought that much of the material did not do Rimes' talent justice.
-The album has been certified 4× Platinum by the RIAA.
-She was the first solo artist to chart on the Billboard 200 twice, and fourth overall under the age of 18.
+You Light Up My Life: Inspirational Songs, or simply You Light Up My Life, is the fourth studio album by the American country singer LeAnn Rimes.
+Released in the United States by Curb Records on September 9, 1997, when Rimes was 15 years old, it followed her third album and major label debut Blue (1996).
+The album comprises several covers of pop standards alongside original material.